Meet Some of the Team

 Susanna is passionate about children's ministry and caring for parents who have experienced the death of a child.

 She and her husband, Peter, recently made the decision to come out of the Church of England, and have planted Emmanuel Anglican Church, in Tunbridge Wells

 In church life, Susanna serves in the children’s work, music ministry and in other practical ways along side Peter.
 Professionally, she is a Town Planning Consultant, working in a practice within the town.

 Susanna and Peter have two young sons.

-Melvin is a well respected international speaker and the author of over 14 books and 70 articles relating to doctrine and cultural engagement, including, 'Veiled in Flesh: The Incarnation-What it Means and Why it Matters'; 'That Hideous Strength: The Cancer of Cultural Marxism.'
+Melvin was a well respected international speaker and the author of many books and more than 70 articles relating to doctrine and cultural engagement, including, 'Veiled in Flesh: The Incarnation-What it Means and Why it Matters'; 'That Hideous Strength'.